-PostgreSQL CROSS JOIN
+PostgreSQL CROSS JOIN by Example

-in PostgreSQL returns the Cartesian product of the two tables involved.
+A CROSS JOIN in PostgreSQL returns the Cartesian product of the two tables involved.
 That means it combines every row from the first table with every row from the second table.
 The result contains all possible combinations of rows.

-Key Characteristics of CROSS JOIN
+Key Characteristics of CROSS JOIN:

 - It does not require a condition to join the tables.